chrscmpl/TheOdinProject/Foundations/1.Prerequisites/1.How-Does-The-Web-Work/Knowledge-Check.md

 ## **What is a router?**

-A Router is always placed of a ramification of the main cable we can think of as the Internet, every request will pass through different routers, and each one will add a “layer” to the request, that will tell what router it pass trough last, so that when it arrives to the server the path it went through to reach it is already known.
+A Router is always placed on a ramification of the main cable we can think of as the Internet, every request will pass through different routers, and each one will add a “layer” to the request, that will tell what router it pass trough last, so that when it arrives to the server the path it went through to reach it is already known.

 ---